Protecting your Confidentiality

 Counseling is confidential

-All information you share with us, whether it is information in our records about you, or even the fact that you have come to see us, cannot be shared with others outside the Counseling Center.
-In some circumstances your counselor may consult with other counselors at the Counseling Center or with providers in the Health Center for treatment purposes and in order to provide you with the best help available.
+All information you share with us, whether it is information in our records about you, or even the fact that you have come to see us, cannot be shared with others outside Counseling and Psychological Services.
+In some circumstances your counselor may consult with other counselors at Counseling and Psychological Services or with providers in the Health Center for treatment purposes and in order to provide you with the best help available.

-No one outside the Center may access your Counseling Center records without your prior written permission or as required by law.
+No one outside the Center may access your Counseling and Psychological Services records without your prior written permission or as required by law.
 The law in the State of California mandates that information may be appropriately shared when the following conditions exist:

 - 1. If you present an imminent threat of harm to yourself or others.